skt-t1-byungi/fast-fallback/README.md

 Candidate values.

 #### asyncTransformer: (val, idx) => PCancelable\<Any>|Promise\<Any>
-Functions that generate promise using candidate value.
+Transform functions that generate promise using candidate value.

 #### options: object
 ##### count